 - Reports press of single button and multiple concurrent buttons.

-- Possibilities: uh, it's a number pad… clear affordance, fewer options for creativity.
+- Possibilities: uh, it's a number pad… clear affordance, fewer options for creativity, a little less interesting.
 Error-check user input (too large, out of bounds)?

-- Has dupont connector, easy to run jumpers to breadboard.
+- Has dupont connector, run jumpers to breadboard.

 - The datasheet for this particular keypad was nowhere to be found, but here is a summary provided by the supplier (ProtoSupplies).